A topic from the subject of Environmental Chemistry in Chemistry.

 Procedure

-1. Place the carbon dioxide monitor and thermometer in the beaker of water.
+1. Fill the beaker about halfway with water.
+Place the carbon dioxide monitor and thermometer in the water, ensuring they are submerged but not touching the bottom.

 Results